ps2cnc/ps2cnc/README.md

 ![Alt text](./readme/003.png)

-Yes sure, I could easily add a bounding box, I would still translate the design to the middle of it or to some place so that the design fits within that bounding box.
+Yes sure, I could easily add a bounding box, but I would still translate the design to the middle of it or to some place so that the design fits within that bounding box.

 ```
 G21         ; Set units to mm